The Midnight Love Feast: Story

 The work starts with a segment about Yves, a man who works in the fishery trade, and Nadège, a woman who is married to Yves.
 They hold a dinner party where guests trade stories, 19 in all, about romance.
 The stories of the guests grow more powerful as the night goes on.
 These stories, much like those in The Decameron, are diverse and explore different facets of love and human relationships.
 In the end, as the couple part the curtains they realize it is daylight and that their love hasn't disappeared after all.
 The shared stories had perhaps aided their reconciliation by reminded them what drew them to each other, to begin with.

-Yves Oudalle, one-time captain of a fishing trawler who still loves the sea, and his wife Nadege decide to separate and invite all their friends to a party where they plan to announce their separation.
+Yves Oudalle, one-time captain of a fishing trawler who still loves the sea, and his wife Nadège decide to separate and invite all their friends to a party where they plan to announce their separation.
 The party is a fish banquet in celebration of love and the sea.

 The book has references to other creators of literature and old mythological traditions, quoting from it.

 The English version partially abridges one of the stories, "Lucie", by five pages.